 Gabriella Teychenné’s innate musicianship, positive energy and focus have already made strong impressions.
-Born in 1993 of British-Argentine parentage she is mentored by Vladimir Jurowski, and an alumna of the Equilibrium Young Artists scheme, led by its founder Barbara Hannigan.
-She has participated in workshops and showcases with the Orchestre Philharmonique de Radio France and the Orchestre de Picardie, and performs Mozart’s Requiem with the Residentie Orkest The Hague in summer 2019.
+Born in 1993 of British-Argentine parentage she is mentored by Vladimir Jurowski, and has participated in workshops and showcases with the Orchestre Philharmonique de Radio France and the Orchestre de Picardie.
+She gave her debut with the Residentie Orkest The Hague in summer 2019, performing Mozart’s Requiem.
 A strong advocate of contemporary music, Gabriella works extensively with Ensemble unitedberlin.

 Gabriella Teychenné is already considered to be more than an impressive young conductor – her authenticity, artistic curiosity and dynamic and engaging energy have captivated orchestras and audiences alike, and made strong impressions.